RealLadyDog/RealLadyDog/README.md

 I will permit you to utilize the Tramp character, embrace the Tramp character to cuddle the pile, hug, or sit behind me!

-I usually really do not like seeing my Lady's skin, so come cuddle with me!
+I usually really do not like seeing my Lady's skin, so come cuddle piles, hug, and snuggle with me!

+Seeing public messages is fine, but seeing spam messages is now completely avoided.

 # 🩵Interest🧡
 Usually loves to draw, watch, play games, listen to music, and sleep!